 The first International House of Pancakes restaurant opened in 1958 in Toluca Lake, California.
 Shortly thereafter, the Company's predecessor began developing and franchising additional restaurants.
 The Company was incorporated under the laws of the State of Delaware in 1976 with the name IHOP Corp.
 In November 2007, the Company completed the acquisition of Applebee's International, Inc., which became a wholly-owned subsidiary of the Company.
-Effective June 2, 2008, the name of the Company was changed to DineEquity, Inc. and on February 20, 2018, the name of the Company was changed to Dine Brands Global, Inc.[®] ("Dine Brands Global," "we" or "our").
-Through various subsidiaries (see Exhibit 21, Subsidiaries of Dine Brands Global, Inc.), we own and franchise the Applebee's Neighborhood Grill + Bar[®] ("Applebee's") concept in the American full-service restaurant segment within the casual dining category of the restaurant industry and we own and franchise the International House of Pancakes[®] ("IHOP") concept in the midscale full-service restaurant segment within the family dining category of the restaurant industry.
-In December 2022, we acquired the Fuzzy's Taco Shop[®] ("Fuzzy's") concept in the Mexican limited-service restaurant segment within the fast-casual dining category of the restaurant industry and as such, Fuzzy's did not have a significant impact to the fiscal 2022 results of operations.
-References herein to Applebee's and IHOP[®] restaurants are to these two concepts, whether operated by franchisees, area licensees or us.
+Effective June 2, 2008, the name of the Company was changed to DineEquity, Inc. and on February 20, 2018, the name of the Company was changed to Dine Brands Global, Inc.® ("Dine Brands Global," "we" or "our").
+Through various subsidiaries (see Exhibit 21, Subsidiaries of Dine Brands Global, Inc.), we own and franchise the Applebee's Neighborhood Grill + Bar® ("Applebee's") concept in the American full-service restaurant segment within the casual dining category of the restaurant industry and we own and franchise the International House of Pancakes® ("IHOP") concept in the midscale full-service restaurant segment within the family dining category of the restaurant industry.
+In December 2022, we acquired the Fuzzy's Taco Shop® ("Fuzzy's") concept in the Mexican limited-service restaurant segment within the fast-casual dining category of the restaurant industry and as such, Fuzzy's did not have a comparative period to report.
+References herein to Applebee's® and IHOP® restaurants are to these two concepts, whether operated by franchisees, area licensees or us.

 Domestically, IHOP restaurants are in all 50 states and the District of Columbia, while Applebee's restaurants are located in every state except Hawaii and Fuzzy's restaurants are located in 18 states.
-Internationally, IHOP restaurants are in two United States territories and nine countries, while Applebee's restaurants are in two United States territories and 11 countries.
+Internationally, IHOP restaurants are in two United States territories and 13 countries, while Applebee's restaurants are in two United States territories and 12 countries.
 With over 3,500 franchised restaurants combined, we believe we are one of the largest full-service restaurant companies in the world.
-The June 2022 issue of Nation's Restaurant News reported that IHOP was the largest restaurant system in the midscale full-service restaurant segment and Applebee's was the second largest restaurant system in the American full-service restaurant segment, in terms of United States system-wide sales during 2021.
+The June 2023 issue of Nation's Restaurant News reported that IHOP was the largest restaurant system in the midscale full-service restaurant segment and Applebee's was the largest restaurant system in the American full-service restaurant segment, in terms of United States system-wide sales during 2022.

 We have a 52/53 week fiscal year ending on the Sunday nearest to December 31 of each year.
-For convenience, in this annual report on Form 10-K, we refer to all fiscal years as ending on December 31 and all interim fiscal quarters as ending on March 31, June 30 and September 30 of the respective fiscal year.
-There were 52 calendar weeks in our 2022 fiscal year ended January 1, 2023.
-There were 52 calendar weeks in our 2021 fiscal year ended January 2, 2022.
-There were 53 calendar weeks in our 2020 fiscal year ended January 3, 2021, and our fiscal 2020 fourth quarter contained 14 calendar weeks.
+For convenience, in this Annual Report on Form 10-K, we refer to all fiscal years as ending on December 31 and all interim fiscal quarters as ending on March 31, June 30 and September 30 of the respective fiscal year.
+There were 52 calendar weeks in our 2023, 2022, and 2021 fiscal year that ended December 31, 2023, January 1, 2023, and January 2, 2022, respectively.